stonejournal/github.io/reskeywords.md

 As can be seen in the example above, hazard-related words such as "injuries," accidents," and "disaster" also frequently appear during this time period in reference to concrete.

 Articles pulled up through keyword in context analysis show that discussions of workplace safety do appear throughout the journal, particularly around the use of explosives in quarry work.
 There is also a great deal of discussion around safety issues in steam-powered equipment in the 1890s and early 1900s.
-After 1910 safety frequently appears as part of the phrase "Safety First," a slogan frequently used by safety advocates in the Progressive Era, that became a generic slogan for safety initiatives nationwide.[2]
+After 1910 safety frequently appears as part of the phrase "Safety First," a slogan used by safety advocates in the Progressive Era, that became a generic slogan for safety initiatives nationwide.[2]

 Through close reading of articles flagged during my review of the keyword in context data, I was indeed able to see that there are changes in the language used over time in articles about workplace safety.
 For instance, an article titled "Risks in Quarrying" from the November 1897 issue blames workplace accidents on careless employees.
 For example, when the article discusses explosives: